By Dr. Jeannie Thomason & Dr. Kim Bloomer

 Laws of Health for Animals

-Animal Naturopathy is the natural alternative to animal health care – it is not as some people think – holistic veterinary care. naturopathy and veterinary medicine are opposites.
+Animal Naturopathy is the natural alternative to conventional veterinary care – However, it is not “holistic” veterinary care as some people think.
+Naturopathy and veterinary medicine are opposites.

 Most Americans don’t even know what animal naturopathy is much less that it is a choice and a natural alternative to even so called “holistic” veterinary care.
 Animal naturopaths are often mistaken for holistic veterinarians and while they can sometimes complement each other, their roles are quite different.

-Animal naturopaths are focused on promoting, restoring and maintaining health rather than treating disease by teaching and following the laws of health mandated in nature.
+Animal naturopaths are focused on promoting, restoring and maintaining health rather than treating symptoms of disease.
+We educate/teach and follow the laws of health mandated in nature.
 We do not diagnose, treat disease, prescribe medications or perform surgery.
-Our role as animal naturopaths is to guide, teach and empower people on how to care for and make healthy decisions for their pets.
+Our role as animal naturopaths is to guide, teach and empower animal owners on how to care for and make healthy decisions for their furry family members.

 Animal naturopaths also understand that as the animal’s body purges itself of toxins; (right down to the very cells) that symptoms may manifest in the form of a fever, cough, hotspots, etc. So, rather than suppress the toxin elimination the consultant/practitioner seeks to support the animal’s body naturally and spark the immune system without the assistance of synthetic drugs, but rather use nature and its modalities.